Joshua360/Joshua360/README.md

 ### Hi there 👋, I'm Joshua!

-👨‍💻 As a dedicated software engineer, I am enthusiastic about building robust and scalable applications.
+👨‍💻 As a dedicated fullstack developer, I am enthusiastic about building robust and scalable applications.
 Here's more about me:

 - 🛠️ **Tech Stack:** Proficient in front-end technologies like React, Angular, and back-end with Node.js, Express.
 - 🌱 **Currently Advancing:** Enhancing my skills in cloud services (AWS, Azure) and containerization (Docker, Kubernetes).